iainelder/aws-org-tree/README.md

 ## Installation

-Prerequisiste: Python 3.8 at least.
+Prerequisite: Python 3.8 at least.

 Recommended: [pipx](https://pipxproject.github.io/pipx/), which installs the tool in an isolated virtualenv while linking the script you need.